epsilon537/boxlambda/docs/components_picorv_dma.md

 - The Host Processor loads an application-specific microprogram into the DMA core.
 - The PicoRV executes from its own Program Memory.
 This is expected but not enforced.
 The PicoRV can fetch instructions from external memory through the bus master ports.
-- The Host Processor configures DMA requests and the PicoRV reports status through the Host Interface Registers.
+- The Host Processor configures DMA requests and the PicoRV reports its status through the Host Interface Registers.
 The role of the different registers is determined by the application-specific microprogram running on the PicoRV.
 - Flow Control can be implemented through interrupts, or by having the PicoRV poll the given slave using the slave's register interface.
 - Rate Control can be implemented through interrupts or PicoRV internal timing.